brandonjgeo/brandonjgeo/README.md

 - 🎓 Studied GIS at <a href="https://www.csus.edu"/>CSUS</a>

 ## 🌎 Contact
+- 🚀 See my latest research on <a href="https://www.researchgate.net/profile/Brandon-George">ResearchGate</a>
-- 🖇 Connect with me on <a href="https://www.linkedin.com/in/brandonjgeo/">LinkedIn</a>
+- 🛰️ Connect with me on <a href="https://www.linkedin.com/in/brandonjgeo/">LinkedIn</a>
 - 🎧 Listen along with me on <a href="https://open.spotify.com/user/brandonjgeo">Spotify</a>
 - 🐦 Tweet me on <a href="https://twitter.com/brandonjgeo/">Twitter</a>